osg-htc/technology/docs/policy/collab-bearer-tokens.md

 ### Subject ###

-Subjects should be unique, stable identifiers that correspond to a user or service (e.g. pilot job submission).
+Subjects (i.e., the `sub` claim) should be unique, stable identifiers that correspond to a user or service (e.g. pilot job submission).
 In other words, subjects combined with a token issuer can be used for suspending access for a given collaboration user, user-level accounting, monitoring, auditing, or tracing.
 In tandem with a token issuer URL (i.e., the `iss` claim), subjects can be used by site HTCondor-CE or XRootD services